ThatZeoMan/rheavenstudio.github.io/docs/hsui/2_getting-started.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

-# Getting started with Heaven Studio

-After downloading and extracting Heaven Studio, launch the appropriately named "Heaven Studio" executable file.
+# Quick overlook on the UI

 Heaven Studio's UI is easy to understand, everything is explained below.